Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: The 79K Dataset of Random Noisy Point Samples of Planar Graphs

 \section{The 79K Dataset of Random Noisy Point Samples of Planar Graphs}

-All 3 algorithms Mapper, $\al$-Reeb, $\hopes$ have guarantees on the homotopy type (or the number of independent cycles in $H_1$) of reconstructed graphs, not on a more advanced homeomorphism type that captures branches or filaments outside closed cycles.
-Hence, for experimental comparison, it is enough to generate noisy samples of planar graphs without degree~1 vertices.
+Mapper, $\al$-Reeb and $\hopes$ have guarantees on the homotopy type (or the number of independent cycles in homology $H_1$) of reconstructed graphs, not on a more advanced homeomorphism type that captures branches or filaments outside closed cycles.
+Hence, for experimental comparisons, it is enough to generate noisy samples of planar graphs without degree~1 vertices.

 Subsection~\ref{sub:patterns} introduces three patterns of planar graphs around which point clouds are randomly sampled: wheel, grid and hexagonal, see examples in Fig.~\ref{fig:graphs}.
 Subsection~\ref{sub:noise} discusses two noise models: uniform and Gaussian.